 Here are some resources available on the web.
-As for the rest of these lists, the focus is on building a photography culture rather than learning to take better pictures (although I’d argue that the culture ultimately helps you to take better pics …).
+As with the other lists, the focus is on building a photography culture rather than learning to take better pictures (although I’d argue that the culture ultimately helps you to take better pics …).
 The later is easy to find on the web (at varying degrees of quality).
-The former, not so much, so we’ve gathered it here for your convenience…
+The former, not so much, so I’ve gathered some of it here for your convenience…

 Less Noise, more Signal

-I’d just browse away on random, but here are some of the pages I like, for starters:
+- I’d just browse away at random, but here are some of the pages I like, for starters:

 Photography in the news